Decades-long Bella Vista Bypass project opens today

 "I'll be 84 next week, and I kept worrying about I hope we finish that new highway before I go," Trammel quipped.
 "I want to thank the people of Arkansas for supporting the half-cent tax in 2012 or we would not be here."

-The completion of the project links 265 miles of interstate between Fort Smith and Kansas City, Mo.
-The road replaces what was the only missing link in that portion of I-49.
-Travelers for years have had to leave I-49 and navigate through a series of stop lights in Bella Vista on U.S. 71/Bella Vista Way.
-A 2015 study reported the road in Bella Vista was one of the most congested corridors in the region.
+Completion of the project links 265 miles of interstate between Fort Smith and Kansas City, Mo.
+The new road was the only missing piece in that portion of I-49.
+Travelers for years have had to leave I-49 and navigate through a series of stoplights in Bella Vista on U.S. 71/Bella Vista Way.
+A 2015 study reported that the road in Bella Vista was one of the most congested corridors in the region.

 The project also has been called the Interstate 49 Missouri/Arkansas Connector, a nod to its regional importance.